 As the home can settle, sink and shift, it can affect the floors, doors, and windows.
 If the doors and windows once worked in your home, but not do not, you might be experiencing foundation settlement.

 Often times, when a home sinks and settles, the floors, walls, and ceiling can drop at different rates.
 When our trained Expert Advisors observe gaps in the baseboard or crown molding, we make sure to assess the structure supporting these areas.

 If you’ve noticed any of these warning signs in your home, call our office at 757-301-5088 for a free assessment of your foundation or request a free inspection here.
 We will provide no-pressure, no-obligation advice and solutions to give you peace of mind for your home.

-Virginia Foundation Solutions: Best Repair Options
+Virginia Foundation Repair: Best Repair Options